ulyasarialfitroh/sdk-broad/README.md

 3.  **Fetch Logs**: It uses `web3.py` to query the RPC node for event logs matching the `TokensLocked` event signature from the specified bridge contract within the calculated block range.
 4.  **Process Events**: If any events are found, the `BridgeOrchestrator` iterates through them.
 5.  **Prevent Duplicates**: It checks a local cache (`processed_txs`) to ensure the event's transaction hash has not already been processed, preventing duplicate relays.
-6.  **Relay Data**: For each new, valid event, it invokes the `CrossChainRelayer`.
+6.  **Relay Data**: For each new, valid event, the orchestrator invokes the `CrossChainRelayer`.
 The relayer formats the event data into a JSON payload and sends it to the configured destination API endpoint.
 7.  **Handle Relay Failure**: If the API call fails, the error is logged.
 The event is *not* marked as processed, ensuring that the system will automatically retry relaying it in the next scan cycle.
 8.  **Update State**: After a block range is scanned successfully (regardless of whether events were found), the `EventScanner` updates its `last_scanned_block` state.
 9.  **Wait**: The orchestrator pauses for a configured interval (`POLL_INTERVAL_SECONDS`) before starting the next cycle.